zlaomin/EE628_ML_EE628_ML_Amazon_Fine_Food_Reviews_Predict/README.md

 Secondly, we want to build a CNN model which can treat the words equally in a sentence when RNN model will ignore some important words information.

-Finally, we will show our result of these two different methods.
+Finally, we will show our result of these two different methods--seq2seq and KNN.

 ### Dataset